tobiju/bookdown-bootswatch-templates/README.md

 ## Generate Documentation

-> Change the path to your bookdown.json
+> Change the path to your bookdown.json.
+The following commands uses the documentation in this repository for an example.

 Documentation example is [in the doc tree](book/), and can be compiled using [bookdown](http://bookdown.io) and [Docker](https://www.docker.com/)